Nadine2016/knative/deploy.md

 ## Accessing your service
 {: #access-service}

-After your service deploys, you can access it through a private URL.
+After your service deploys, you can access it through a URL.
 {: shortdesc}

 From the console, your application URL is available from the components page and on the application details page.